davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 it will not be killed at shutdown (you will need to manually exit the shell to complete shutdown).
 This means you always have a shell available to check system state when something is going wrong.
-While this is not something you want to enable permanently, it can be a good tool to debug a reproducable boot issue or shutdown issue.
+While this is not something you want to enable permanently, it can be a good tool to debug a reproducible boot issue or shutdown issue.